 Book to Broadway: Hamilton to Avenue Q R 4-6:40 PM (CRN 37229 sec 753; Prof. Marisa Guida)

 Musicals are the most collaborative art form.
 Making it on Broadway translates to experts in several fields coming together and spending thousands of hours, blood,sweat, tears and cold hard cash on one shared goal, telling a story.
 But not just any story – a GREAT story, with song, dance, lights, sets, the most talented performers, all live, right before your eyes.
 This course will study the mechanics of four musicals from source to Broadway.

 Psychology of Sexual Diversity M 4-6:40 PM (CRN 35765 sec 752; Prof. Shawn McNulty)

 This course focuses on the psychological/social/historical constructions of personal identity of sexual and romantic attraction in Westernized cultures.
-Through study of various identity development theories, theories on attraction, the building of various social movements, and contextualizing modern perspectives through queer theoretical lenses, this writing-intensive course seeks to expand knowledge and awareness.
-Critical analysis of the texts, films, and speakers engaged through the course will help to position us to better understand our own viewpoints on critical issues facing those who disidentify with more typical social constructs of heterosexual norms and mores.
+Through study of various identity development theories, theories of attraction, the building of various social movements, and contextualizing modern perspectives through queer theoretical lenses, this writing-intensive course seeks to expand knowledge and awareness.
+Critical analysis of the texts, films and speakers engaged through the course will help to position us to better understand our own viewpoints on critical issues facing those who disidentify with more typical social constructs of heterosexual norms and mores.